 The floating diamond shaped leaves have deep leaf margins and form rosettes.
 The upper side of the leaf is shiny and the underside is covered with fine hairs.
 Submerged leaves are feather-like and whorled around the stem.
+A 1" fruit (chestnut) with four shard harbs may be attached.
+Who the stem.
 A 1" fruit (chestnut) with four shard barbs may be attached.
 When present, flowers are white with four petals